Apply to HIES

 Horizons at HIES at a Glance

-• Serves 170 underserved Kindergarten through eighth-grade students for six weeks
+• Serves up to 200 Kindergarten through eighth-grade students during the summer

 • Supports the feeder schools of the Riverwood International Charter School cluster, with most of the students matriculating from High Point Elementary School, Lake Forest Elementary School, and Ridgeview Middle School